 Brake rotors are part of your vehicle's disc brake system.
 It is an iron disc that is connected to the tire's hub that works together with the brake pads to stop your vehicle.
 Each of your vehicle's tire has a brake rotor that has internal fins that help dissipate heat.
 When you press on the brake pedal to stop, the brake pads are pressed against the brake rotors to create friction.
 This will make your vehicle safely come to a stop or slow down, depending on how hard you press on the brake pedal.
 This process produces a large amount of heat, creating a high temperature in your vehicle's brake rotors.
 As you drive, the heat leaves the vehicle and goes into the air.
 This process is called “heat dissipation.”

 Other brake components include:

 Brake calipers: Brake calipers are a clamp that houses the brake fluid, brake pistons, and brake pads.
 With good and regular maintenance, brake calipers can last a long time.

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
-We at JP's Garage in US recommend getting your brake fluid flushed and replaced every 20,000 miles or two years.
+We at JP's Garage in US recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.